-While no specific development is proposed at this time in the Urban Reserve area, it is likely that commercial uses would be proposed within the Urban Reserve in the future.
-The PCAPCD will review each such use.
-If it is determined that there are potential risks due to emissions of TACs, pursuant to previously adopted WMM 4.4-7 (a), a risk assessment and implementation of site specific measures that could lessen impacts associated with toxic air contaminants would be required.
+With future development proposals for the Urban Reserve, if it is determined that there are potential risks due to emissions of TACs, pursuant to previously adopted WMM 4.4-7 (a), a risk assessment and implementation of project-specific measures that could lessen impacts associated with toxic air contaminants would be required.
 With implementation of WMM 4.4-7 (a), impacts due to exposure to TACs would be reduced to a less than significant level.